urEverydayBagelBoi/MISChief/README.md

 # MISChief
 A purist miscellaneous discord bot written in python using discord.py.

+# IMPORTANT
+I was in the middle of another rewrite but have barely worked on it the last few months so this project is pretty much abandoned until I feel like working on it again lol

 ## Important note
 This is ***NOT*** in any way intended to be a serious project, and is purely me learning and practicing how to code.
 Any ideas, feedback or even contributions are still appreciated, but this is a **personal project** with no promise or garuantee of support or active development from me if ever or until stated otherwise.
 The only thing I ask for is as much feedback as you feel like giving.